-In figure~\ref{fig::MSE_over_n_scenarios} a similar graph for the goodness-of-fit in the treatment group is displayed.
+In figure~5 a graph similar to figure~3 for the goodness-of-fit in the treatment group is displayed.
 The same graph for the control group and values for $\hat{\Delta}_{MSE}(z)$ are shown in the appendix.
 Regardless of the simulation scenario and sample size, Matching shows the worst goodness-of-fit.
-On the opposite end of the spectrum, the G-Formula with a simple cox-regression model shows the least amount of variation, closely followed by the G-Formula using PV and a GEE model.
-This is true even when the cox-regression models are incorrectly specified.
+On the opposite end of the spectrum, the G-Formula with a simple Cox model shows the least amount of variation, closely followed by the G-Formula using PV and a GEE model.
+This is true even when the Cox models are incorrectly specified.
 AIPTW based methods show similar amounts of variance as the IPTW based methods when only the treatment model is correctly specified, and outperform the IPTW based methods when the outcome model is also correctly specified.
 Empirical Likelihood Estimation has goodness-of-fit values that are very similar to the three IPTW methods.
 The sample size has no effect on the ranking of the methods with respect to $\hat{\Delta}_{MSE}(z)$ in any scenario.
-Regardless of the method, including pure treatment assignment predictors (CO \& CT \& TP) results either in a worse goodness-of-fit or no change, while including pure outcome predictors (CO \& CT \& OP) results in a better goodness-of-fit or no change.

 The percentages of estimated survival curves which are not monotonically decreasing over time (NM), or which contain at least one estimate outside of the 0 and 1 probability bounds (OOB), is displayed in table~\ref{tab::monotone}.
 The table only contains methods that are suspect to these problems (see table~\ref{tab::methods_summary}).
 OOB errors occur in roughly the same frequency in the three susceptible methods.
 While it seems to be a very frequent problem in small sample sizes, the effect diminishes as $n$ increases.
 A similar trend can be observed for the percentage of NM survival curves.
 The G-Formula method based on PV, however, is the least affected by this problem.
 Nonetheless, all four methods do exhibit some amount of these errors.